 The global science community is using Planet data for a variety of applications, including:

 Through Planet’s Science Programs, researchers and educators around the world can access our imagery for a wide range of non-commercial applications.

 Through our Education and Research (E&R) Program, Planet provides university access to PlanetScope and RapidEye imagery for non-commercial research use by application.
 The E&R Program hosts more than 10,000 users across 100+ countries and more than 1,000 universities.

 Through CSDA, all researchers funded by a U.S. federal civilian agency and/or the National Science Foundation have access to Planet’s vast archive of PlanetScope and RapidEye imagery for scientific, non-operational use cases.

-Any researcher, including non-profit researchers and those at government institutions, may apply for access to PlanetScope, RapidEye, and SkySat imagery through the ESA EarthNet portal.
+Any researcher from an ESA member state or China, including non-profit researchers and those at government institutions, may apply for access to PlanetScope, RapidEye, and SkySat imagery through the ESA EarthNet portal.

 Any German researcher, including non-profit researchers and those at government institutions, may apply for access to PlanetScope, RapidEye, and SkySat imagery through the RESA program.